cockroachdb/docs/v20.2/disaster-recovery.md

 ### Multi-region survivability planning

-The table below displays the minimum replication factor needed to survive simultaneous hardware failures (e.g., node, availability zone (AZ), etc.) for a multi-region CockroachDB cluster deployed to the cloud:
+The table below shows the replication factor (RF) needed to achieve the listed fault tolerance (e.g., survive 1 failed node) for a multi-region, cloud-deployed cluster with 3 availability zones (AZ) per region and one node in each AZ:

 {{site.data.alerts.callout_danger}}
 The chart below describes the CockroachDB default behavior when locality flags are correctly set.
 It does not use geo-partitioning or a specific [topology pattern](topology-patterns.html).
 For a multi-region cluster in production, we do not recommend using the default behavior, as the cluster's performance will be negatively affected.